arnasrum/ChIPPipeline/docs/sample_sheet.md

 # Specify samples

 The pipeline requires a sample sheet (defaulting to config/samples.csv) to define the input data and metadata for each sample.
-This file should be in CSV format and include specific columns as detailed below.
+This file should be in CSV or JSON format and include specific columns as detailed below.

 <table>
     <th>Column</th>